 Betty and Lyle came a long way.
 7 hours to be exact.
 It was a small town with a little gas station on the corner and a market that took 3 minutes down a long dirt road to get to.
 The fields were treeless made endless with the scorching sun that created a mirage-like haze across the distance.
 The radio was turned up loud on the way into the town.
-But now that they started seeing residentials, Betty turned it down trying not to disturb the eerily quiet environment.
+Betty turned it down now that they started seeing residentials.
 No kids playing on the street.
 A rusty truck would turn up every 30 minutes or so.

 “How much longer?”